 Roles And Responsibilities

-The purpose of this document is to formalize the governance process used by the scverse project, to clarify how decisions are made and how the various groups within our community interact.
+project, to clarify how decisions are made and how the various groups within our community interact.

 As a whole, we are a consensus-based community project.
-However, any subproject within the scverse can have their own governance system as long as they do not conflict with the rules set out here.
+However, any subproject within the scverse can have its own governance system as long as they do not conflict with the rules set out here.
 Anyone with an interest in the project can join the community, contribute to the project design, and participate in the decision making process.
 This document describes how that participation takes place, how to find consensus, and how deadlocks are resolved.

 The Community